-As the rainy season of 2016-17 ends, California now has some relief from the severe water shortage we have been experiencing for the past few years.
+The rainy season of 2016-17 has ended, and California now has some relief from the severe water shortage we have been experiencing for the past few years.
 The snowpack in California’s mountains was above average this past winter.
 Groundwater regulations enacted in 2015 to reduce California’s water consumption have been somewhat eased.

 A lot of water is wasted in American residential homes.
 Each American family uses an average of 300 gallons of water every day: in contrast, the average African or Asian family gets by on less than three gallons per day.

 But there is lots of room for reduction of water consumption in the home.
 We don’t have to use – and waste – so much water.
 Here are some useful ideas for reducing the water consumption in your home.
 Using less water is not only favorable for the environment, it will also save you money.

 Start By Talking To A Qualified Plumber.

 Go through your entire plumbing system with your plumber.
 A good plumber can help you reduce your water consumption by helping you to identify places where your family may be using too much water.

 - Check Every Faucet For Leaks.
 A leaky faucet wastes a lot of water.
 These are easy to fix.
 Check every faucet in your home to see if there are any leaks.
 A simple washer often resolves the issue.
 If the faucet is broken, cracked, or defective in any way, have your plumber repair it, If it can’t be repaired, replace it.
 In addition to checking your faucets for leaks, also check your showerheads.